ArthurTabelini/CMVL_simulation/README.md

 # CMVL_simulation
-Simulates a stochastic chain with memory of variable length.

-Accepts any number of contexts and states.
+Simulates a stochastic chain with memory of variable length accepting any number of contexts and states.

 In order for the code to work properly, we must respect the following conventions: